JALin2000/JALin2000.github.io/index.md

 ## About Me

 Hi!
 I am a master student in Robotics, Systems and Control program in ETH Zürich, and I previously finished my bachelor study in Beihang University.

-My main research interest is to incorporate machine learning techniques in model-based control schemes to make them more adaptive, secure, and computationally efficient.
-Now I am working on my master thesis, which focuses on approximating infinite horizon optimal control with short-horizon MPC in an efficient way by learning from given infinite horizon optimal control for other states, and I really like this topic!
+My main research interest is to incorporate **machine learning** techniques in **model-based control schemes** to make them more adaptive, secure, and computationally efficient.
+Now I am working on my master thesis, which focuses on approximating infinite horizon optimal control with short-horizon MPC in an efficient way, and I really like this topic!

 In my leisure time, I like working out, travelling by driving, swimming and singing.

 ## Research Interests